adriangb/xpresso/docs/tutorial/dependencies/README.md

 There are many more benefits to dependency injection, and you can go really deep into the topic if you'd like, but for now this is enough background.

-## Dependency Injection in XPresso
+## Dependency Injection in Xpresso

-XPresso's dependency injection API is modeled after [FastAPI].
+Xpresso's dependency injection API is modeled after [FastAPI].
 It is implemented as a standalone package called [di].
 The simplest form of dependency injection is requesting a dependency in your endpoint function.
 For simple cases, all we need to do is add a type annotation: